Code-Institute-Submissions/urmv2/README.md

     1. As a Returning or Frequent Visitor, I want to be able to have a number of different options towards contacting the author.

+### Design

+* Colour Scheme
+    * The colour scheme used has been a light slate grey and darker orange.
+This is to create a visually appealing site that is akin to the _Night Mode_ found across a plethora of devices.

+* Typography
+    * There have been two fonts used throughout the project.
+Muli is the main font used throughout the website due to the author's preference.
+It has a clean and flippant style which highlights the tongue-in-cheek nature of the website name and author's style.
+This is complemented with Sans Serif as a fall back.
+    * For the navigation bar and any other textual elements that can be considered as a logo, Roboto Slab has been utilised to define these textual elements as seperate from the content within the page.
+        This has Serif has a fallback, also complementing the nature of a defined element of text away from the remaining content.

+* Imagery
+    * Images have been used on each page to create a more visually appealing experience for the user.
+The only page where an image will not be present is the contact page on smaller devices.
+This is to keep the contact page concise and easy to navigate as it has little content within.
+On larger devices it gives the user a visual impression of who the author is.
+    * Across the other pages, images have been used to catch the user's eye and be representative of the content within.
+        On the Automation page, there has been two images included which corroborate with the content.

+* Wireframes
+    * NEEDS LINK

 The external user goal is to create a platform for the user to learn more about the topics covered within each article.
 While highlighting the previous work conducted by the author.